 The average annualised default rate is determined from the historical data supplied by the Originator.
-Banco Santander supplied historical default data split by the six different loan types being securitised.
-The performance data was split by type of borrower: "Estandardizados" (borrowers with overall bank exposure less than EUR 0.5 million), "Carterizados" (borrowers with overall bank exposure greater than EUR 0.5 million), and "Autonomos" (borrowers are self-employed), and by loan type (unsecured loans and secured loans).
+Banco Santander supplied historical default data split into the seven different loan types being securitised.
+The performance data was split by type of borrower: "Estandardizados" (borrowers with overall bank exposure less than EUR 0.5 million), "Carterizados" (borrowers with overall bank exposure greater than EUR 0.5 million), and "Autonomos" (borrowers are self-employed), and by loan type (credit lines, unsecured loans and secured loans).

-For this transaction, DBRS considered an annual base case PD of 5.6%.
-The DBRS base case PD was based on the historical performing data of the last six years and calculated based on the weighted average default rate of the six different loan types in the pool.
+For this transaction, DBRS considered an annualised base case PD of 5.12%.
+The DBRS base case PD was based on the historical performing data of the last six years and calculated based on the weighted average default rate of the eight different loan types in the pool.